Hellbovine

 NTLITE TEMPLATES

 NTLite has 4 built-in templates.
 These are the best place to start for people that are unsure of component removals, want to learn, and be guided in a safer direction.
-I would recommend the "Privacy" template first, to see if you experience any issues, and if there are no problems after about a month, try using the "Gaming" template next, and so forth.
+I would recommend the "Privacy" template first, to see if you experience any issues, and if there are no problems after about a month try using the "Gaming" template next and so forth.
 Templates are cumulative, meaning each template includes all the same component removals as the one above it.
 For example, the "Gaming" template includes everything in the "Privacy" template, but removes even more.

-To use an NTLite XML template, load an unmodified Windows image, then go to "Components" in the left menu, click on "Template" from the ribbon bar at the top and choose from the options available.
-Next, go to "Apply" in the left menu, and now in the far right you can click the small black arrows underneath the "Total pending tasks overview" to see exactly everything it will remove.
+To use an NTLite XML template, load an unmodified Windows image then go to "Components" in the left menu, click on "Template" from the ribbon bar at the top and choose from the options available.
+Next, go to "Apply" in the left menu, and now in the far right you can click the small black arrows underneath the "Total pending tasks overview" to see everything it will remove.

-It would greatly benefit all NTLite users if more people would use these templates, because then it would lead to feedback that improves them, as well as the NTLite program, eventually making the templates the go-to answer in the future, meaning tweaking is easier for everyone.
+It would greatly benefit all NTLite users if more people would use these templates, because then it would lead to feedback that improves them as well as the NTLite program, eventually making the templates the go-to answer in the future, meaning tweaking is easier for everyone.

 OPTIMIZED IMAGE GUIDE

-The optimized image guide (link1) is a performance/gaming "preset" that is not in XML form since it primarily relies on registry modifications.
+The optimized image guide (link1) is a performance/gaming "preset" that is not in XML form, since it primarily relies on registry modifications.
 This guide can be used by itself or stacked on top of templates or other presets to enhance them.
 The primary focus of this guide is that it tries to optimize all the settings in Windows, while most others focus on component removals.
-They are two very different approaches, both aimed at improving performance and stability, and they can be mixed together for additional synergy.
+These are very different approaches, both aimed at improving performance and stability, and they can be mixed together for additional synergy.

 GAMEROS PRESET

 The GamerOS preset (link2) was designed to be a heavy duty gaming template.
 This preset removes more total components than the NTLite "Lite" template, but is not as aggressive as the "Not recommended" template.
 The GamerOS also diverges from the built-in templates in the types of components it removes, and also adds registry tweaks which the NTLite templates do not include.
-The best way to think about the GamerOS, is that it started out by using the built-in "Lite" template as a base, and turned into a substantially different fork in the end.
+The best way to think about the GamerOS, is that it started out by using the built-in "Lite" template as a base and developed into a substantially different fork in the end.

 W10 LTSC 2019 PRESET